emilopezcano/template_shiny_app/README.md

 # template_shiny_app

-Project template for a shiny app
+Project template for a shiny app.

 ## How to use the template